 Figure 3.
-Iridium constellation conjunction probabilities during the week of February 7, 2009.
-Under current tracking accuracies, the actual collision between Iridium-33 and Cosmos 2251 did not stand out from other conjunctions that week as being noticeably dangerous.
+On the left, the Iridium constellation conjunction probabilities during the week of February 7, 2009.
+Under then-current information sharing, the actual collision between Iridium-33 and Cosmos 2251 did not stand out from other conjunctions that week as being noticeably dangerous.
+On the right, the conjunction and maneuvers using current Iridium software and special perturbation tracking data.
+Current practices using full information sharing would have flagged the event.

-The problem is exacerbated when a collision between two objects occurs, and debris clouds are created.
-For example, the November 2021 Russian ASAT test created a large cloud of debris that is actively threatening the Starlink constellation, neither of which existed in 2009.
-These clouds can pose a risk to other satellites flying in the vicinity, and assessing the risk can provide satellite operators the information needed to decide whether to maneuver their satellite.
-While existing operators can expect a sharp increase in the number of warnings and alerts they will receive because of the increase in the cataloged population, almost all the increase will come from newly detected debris.
-SpaceX reported that, in the first months since the November 2021 Russian ASAT test, their Starlink satellites had to maneuver 1,7007 times to avoid debris from the test.
-Indeed, on August 6, 2022, Starlink experienced more than 6,000 close approaches, involving 841 Starlink satellites or about 30 percent of the constellation.8
+The number of alerts is exacerbated when a collision between two objects occurs, and debris clouds are created.
+For example, the November 2021 Russian ASAT test created a large cloud of debris that still is actively threatening the Starlink constellation, neither of which existed in 2009.
+Fortunately, Starlink automation was able to handle the load, but could still only avoid objects that are actively tracked.
+These clouds can pose a risk to other satellites flying in the vicinity.
+Assessing the risk can provide satellite operators the information needed to decide whether to maneuver their satellite.
+While today's operators can expect a sharp increase in the number of warnings and alerts because of the increase in the cataloged population, almost all the increase will come from newly detected debris.
+SpaceX reported that, in the first months since the November 2021 Russian ASAT test, their Starlink satellites had to maneuver 1,700 times to avoid debris from the test.
+Indeed, on August 6, 2022, Starlink experienced more than 6,000 close approaches, involving 841 Starlink satellites or about 30 percent of the constellation.
+Automation helped Starlink deal with the load, but less-prepared operators could be overwhelmed.

 Recommendation 1.3: Reduce tracking uncertainties to make more informed STM decisions.
 The data that SSA systems produce on satellite locations, debris, and potential collisions is integral to space traffic management decisions that require maneuvering satellites to avoid collisions and ensure safe operations.
-Decreasing the size of tracking uncertainties improves the identification of collisions and reduces false alarms.
+Decreasing the size of tracking uncertainties improves the identification of collisions and reduces unnecessary alerts.
 Figure 4 shows how using a standard external tracking tool on the left would result in a conjunction warning and possible COLA action, while smaller uncertainties using onboard data would not.